Water Leak Cost Calculator

 How much does a water leak cost?

 How much might a water leak cost?
-We have put together this estimation tool to help give a guide (and it is just a guide!) to how much water a leak might be using and also, importantly, how much it could cost you if you are on metered water.
+We have put together this estimation tool to help give a guide (and it is just a guide!) to how much water leak cost might be using and also, importantly, how much it could cost you if you are on metered water.
 It is also a useful leak rate calculator…

 The Water Leak Cost can be very relevant in some situations, for example swimming pool leak detection – a water meter is often involved in those situation because of water company rules.

 If you want to understand how much water something like a swimming pool will need, have a look at our water volume calculator.
 Also, we have a useful article explaining water flow meters vs water pressure meters.
+Plus a guide to drinking water test kits.

 As you can see from the calculator, a water leak cost soon adds up!